Fazeel-AIML/QR_Code_Ticket_Generator/README.md

-# QR Code Creation and Scanning App
+# QR Code Ticket Creation and Scanning App

 This project consists of two main Python applications: